MolSSI-Education/python_scripting_cms/_episodes/09-version-control.md

 `git log` will shows a history of commits to our repositry, and they will all have the same format discussed above.
 Notice that commits are in reverse chronological order, **with the most recent change listed first**.

+> ## Time Check
+> If you are running a two day workshop, you may not complete material past this point.
+If you are running a longer workshop, or have more time, consider adding the material below.
+Otherwise, make sure you get to the next lesson so you can at least introduce the basics of GitHub.
+{: .callout}

 ## Viewing changes

 If you want to see what changed between commits, use the command